ambroisemaupate/docker-server-env/README.md

 sudo usermod -aG docker myuser
 ```

+### Enable IPv6 networking

+Copy `etc/docker/deamon.json` to your server and restart `docker` to enable ipv6 networking to resolve *Traefik*
+`X-Forwarded-For` issues with IPv6 clients.
+Make sure to generate a unique local IPv6 range.
+Check your network configuration with `compose/whoami` service which prints your client information.

 ## Some of the docker images I use in this environment

 * *traefik*: as the main front proxy.
 It handles Let’s Encrypt certificates too.